glasnt/blog/_posts/2016-06-03-on-my-last-fortnight.md

 Conferencing is hard.
 As a speaker you give so much.
 Being able to speak at both php[tek] and PyCon US was a fantastic opportunity for me, but it was extremely hard at times.

 Some days I was bright eyed and bushy-tailed, other days I felt like I'd been hit by a truck.
 Right now, sitting at PDX waiting for the first leg of my trip home to start, I can't help but think how much worse by trip could be if it wasn't for the incredible people who have helped me when I just couldn't even.
+The Python community especially has been extremely helpful.
+Being able to just say "I don't have the spoons" is enough for people to at least understand you're unable to do something.
+But to then be *handed* a plastic spoon.. that's just incredible.

 It's a double-sided coin.
 This sort of stuff takes balance.
 Not being able to attend an event leaves you with a giant case of Fear Of Missing Out (FOMO).
 You can mitigate this by following social media, but it's just not the same.
 Attending can also either fill you up with warm fuzzies, or drain you completely.
 I'm definitely part of the later.

+Thank you to everyone who was wonderful during these last few weeks.

 Right now, I'm slowly starting to recover just by being alone for a little while.
 I'll be quieter around the place for a little bit (trans-pacific travel does that a bit), but hopefully this isn't the end for me.